Work, entropy production, and thermodynamics of information under protocol constraints: Introduction

+\item \cref{sec:Symmetry-constraints} considers \emph{symmetry constraints}, when the available generators possess some symmetry group.
+Examples of systems with symmetry constraints include the Szilard box in \cref{fig:szilard0}, spin systems on lattices, and gases of indistinguishable particles.
+The operator $\klopBase$ corresponding to symmetry constraints, defined in \cref{eq:symmOop}, maps distributions to their ``symmetrized'' versions (which are invariant under the action of the symmetry group).

+\item \cref{sec:modularity} considers \emph{modularity constraints}, when the available generators cause different (though possibly overlapping) subsystems of a multivariate system to evolve independently of each other.
+Examples of systems with modularity constraints include digital circuits~\cite{wolpert2020thermodynamic}, ideal gases, and multi-particle Maxwellian demons.
+The operator $\klopBase$ corresponding to modularity constraints, defined in \cref{eq:projMbasedef}, maps distributions to their ``uncorrelated'' versions, without statistical dependencies between independent subsystems.

-\item \emph{Coarse-graining constraints}, which arise when the driving protocols exhibit closed coarse-grained dynamics over a set of macrostates, and these coarse-grained dynamics obey some constraints.
-An example of coarse-grained constraints is provided by the Szilard box in \cref{fig:szilard0}: the particle's vertical position (the macrostate) evolves in a way that does not depend on the horizontal position (i.e., it has closed dynamics), and its distribution cannot be controlled by moving the partition. \end{enumerate} Each of these types of constraints corresponds to a different set of allowed dynamical generators $\LLL$, as well as a different operator $\klopBase$.
-For example, when considering symmetry constraints, $\klopBase$ will map each $p$ to its ``symmetrized'' version, which is invariant under the action of the symmetry group.
-Similarly, for modularity constraints, $\klopBase$ will map each $p$ to a distribution where the statistical correlations between subsystems are destroyed.
+\item \cref{sec:cg} considers \emph{coarse-grained constraints}, when the available generators exhibit closed coarse-grained dynamics which obey some constraints (e.g., coarse-grained symmetry or modularity constraints).
+An example is provided by the Szilard box in \cref{fig:szilard0}: the particle's vertical position (the coarse-grained macrostate) evolves in a way that does not depend on the horizontal position, and the macrostate equilibrium distribution cannot be controlled by moving the partition.
+Given a protocol that obeys coarse-grained constraints, we show that the EP can be lower bounded in terms of a ``coarse-grained EP'', \cref{eq:macroNaineq,eq:coarsegrainedEP,eq:cgEP2}, and that this coarse-grained EP can itself be lower bounded by a coarse-grained version of \cref{eq:epfreebound0}.